drnsmith/PM-London-Pollution/README.md

 ```bash
 python train.py
 ```
-5. View Results:

-Model performance metrics and visualisations are saved in the `results/ directory`.

 ### Prerequisites
 - **Python 3.x**: Ensure Python is installed.
 - **Dependencies**: Install the required libraries listed in `requirements.txt` by running the following command: